puppetlabs/puppetdb/documentation/configure.markdown

 Outdated reports will be deleted during the database garbage collection, which runs every `gc-interval` minutes.

-If unset or set to 0s, the default value is 14 days.
+If unset, the default value is 14 days.

 ### `subname`